 To determine whether the cap is your issue, run your mower with and without the cap.
-If your mower runs fine for a period of time without the cap, but eventually shuts off after a while once the cap has been reinstalled, you most likely have a problem in the fuel cap.
+If your mower runs fine for a period of time without the cap but eventually shuts off after a while once the cap has been reinstalled, you most likely have a problem with the fuel cap.

-Fix: You can attempt cleaning your cap and try to remove the clog.
-If this does not work, replace with a new Kubota fuel cap.
+Fix: You can attempt to clean your cap and try to remove the clog.
+If this does not work, replace it with a new Kubota fuel cap.

 4. Kubota Mower has a Bad Spark Plug or Loose Connection

 A dirty spark plug is used on a gas-powered Kubota mower.
-A spark plug can foul out causing your Kubota mower to not start.
+A fouled spark plug can cause your Kubota mower to not start.

 Remove your spark plug using a 3/4” or 5/8” socket depending on the model engine in your Kubota mower.
-Check it for signs of carbon build up, a broken porcelain or burnt electrode.
+Check it for signs of carbon buildup, broken porcelain, or burnt electrode.